powerhawks/FRC_SwerveDriveOffseason/README.md

 # README #

-This code is our built-from-scratch swerve drive system to prepare for the 2022 season.
+This code is built-from-scratch swerve drive system to prepare for the 2022 season.
+We designed this for the SDS Mk3 swerve drive units, but the logic can be adapted for almost any other unit.
 Finished December 2021 by N. Aldrige and R. McAllister.

 ### What is this repository for? ###